project-travel-mate/Travel-Mate/README.md

-One Estimote beacon is placed in each monument and with that travellers can get numerous facilities.
+One Estimote beacon is placed in each monument and with that, travellers can get numerous facilities.
 The data related to that monument, along with the Estimote beacon ID, are uploaded on the cloud MySQL database.

 ## Features